ShivashishY/shiva/content/posts/p2p-network-in-blockchain.md

 In an unstructured peer-to-peer network, nodes connect and communicate randomly.
 Since nodes frequently join and leave the network, these systems are best suited for high churn activity.
 For example, a social media platform deployed on an unstructured P2P network can use it efficiently, as users can often choose to join or leave the network.

-Such a network is easy to build; However, they require high CPU and memory usage as the search queries are sent across the network.
+Such a network is easy to build.
+However, they require high CPU and memory usage as the search queries are sent across the network.
 Thus, if only 5% of computers have what you are looking for, it may take a while.

 ### Structured peer-to-peer network